Itomigna2/Muesli-lunarlander/README.md

 ### See experiment’s progress on MS nni
   * You can see experiments on ‘Trials detail’ tab, and see hyperparameters by using Add/Remove columns button.
+  * **NOTE**: the hyperparameters displayed in the nni page are mismatched with experiments, so using Tensorboard HPARAMS tab is recommended.
   * (log_dir of nni is changed for fixing issue about launching the TensorBoard)

 ### TensorBoard
   * Launch TensorBoard through MS nni.
 Click the checkbox to the left of the trial number and click TensorBoard button.
+  * Or use ``tensorboard --logdir ./nni-experiments/_latest/trials --bind_all`` for check every experiments.
   * About TensorBoard image slide precision
     * TensorBoard use the [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling), so some images in the episode can be skipped.
 If you want slide rendered images more precisely, launch TensorBoard manually by this command ``tensorboard --logdir . --samples_per_plugin images=100 --bind_all`` (directory: nni-experiments/_latest/trials/your_trial_ID/output/tensorboard) (it can be checked on terminal output)